top of page

 "In 2007, I was thinking of creating underwater sculptures.
 Five years later, after I was technically ready to undergo with this project, I discovered the work of Jason de Caires who had just joined one of the gallery that was representing me.
 I decided not to venture into his territory and wrote him an email about the coincidence.
 He replied me that he was currently working on a series of new underwater sculptures and that he would love to partner with me.
 This is how three space invaders ended up installed at the bottom of the Cancun Bay!"

-His little invaders can be found all over the world and you can track his progress here.
+His little invaders can be found worldwide, and you can track his progress here.

 The natural grazers

-3-weeks later in the areas where algae had been removed, it grew back worse than ever: in the areas left untouched, the algae disappeared.
+Three 3-weeks later, in the areas where algae had been removed, it grew worse than ever: in the areas left untouched, the algae disappeared.

-This inadvertent interference with the natural evolution of an artificial reef led to a very interesting discovery.
-What was unknown at the time was that a massive colony of sea urchins was living underneath the statues.
-At night time, these sea urchins would leave their habitats and do a natural, more efficient cleaning of the artificial reef.
+This unintentional interference with the natural evolution of an artificial reef led to an exciting discovery.
+What was unknown then was that a massive colony of sea urchins was living underneath the statues.
+These sea urchins would leave their habitats at night and do a natural, more efficient cleaning of the artificial reef.
 When their statues had had all the algae removed, they moved onto better feeding grounds (the other, untouched half of the statues) and did what they do best; clean and control the new algal growths.

 Colonies of sea urchins were living beneath the statues.